Create a network share for private data storage

 The first value constrains the number of top-level folders to “16 to the power of 2” or 256.
 The second value also constrains the number of child folders of the top-level folders to 256.

 Using that same formula (16 to the power of N) you can determine the appropriate values for your site.
 For example, PathSelectionParams=3,4,4,4 constrains the number of top-level folders to 4096 (16 to the power of 3).
-The second value constrains the child folders of the top-level folders to 65536 (16 to the power of 4).
-The third value constrains the child folders of the second-level folders to 65536, and so on.
+The second value constrains the number of child folders of the top-level folders to 65536 (16 to the power of 4).
+The third value constrains the number of child folders of the second-level folders to 65536, and so on.

 Restart IIS on the primary and secondary storage zones controllers if you are finished editing the registry.